Also see our Teens Homework page

 - Library of Congress – Historical records and digitized books, photos, maps, manuscripts, film, and sound recordings.

 - Diigo – Jumpstart researching any topic by using websites recommended by Colorado librarians.
-Type in a tag word like inventors or colonies and hit Enter.
+Type in a keyword like inventors or colonies and hit Enter.
 Some tags are two words and need to be typed inside quotes like “current events” or “civil war.”
-Start a new search by clicking CoLibraries (top left) to clear the field and enter a different tag.
+Start a new search by clicking CoLibraries (top left) to clear the field and enter a different keyword.

 Animals & Environment

 - National Geographic Kids – The world of animals explained and presented in videos, games, and activities.

 - San Diego Zoo – Discover animals by name, region, or habitat (mouse over animals menu tab to choose.)

 - Environment – Website recommendations from the EPA on air, climate change, ecosystems, energy, recycling, water.